practice area bg MOBILE practice area bg scaled

 Important consideration: If the appraisal award is significantly higher than the insurance company’s original estimate, you may be able to recover some appraisal costs as part of your claim or in subsequent bad faith litigation.
 However, this isn’t guaranteed and depends on your policy language and Florida law.

-Common Pitfalls in the Appraisal Process
+What are Common Pitfalls in the Appraisal Process?

 Many Florida homeowners enter an appraisal without understanding the risks.